Stepwise functional refoundation of relational concept analysis

 \subsection{A very short introduction to RCA}

 Relational Concept Analysis (RCA) \cite{rouanehacene2013a} extends FCA to the processing of relational datasets and allows inter-object relations to be materialised and incorporated into formal concept intents.
-RCA is a way to induce a description logic TBox from a simple ABox \cite{baader2003a}, using specific scaling operations.
-It may also be though of as a general way to deal with circular references using different scaling operations.
+RCA can be considered as a way to induce a description logic TBox from a simple ABox \cite{baader2007a}, using specific scaling operations.
+It may also be thought of as a general way to deal with circular references using different scaling operations.